 There are three color options:

-Difference is just aesthetic as all will have the same features, run time and shaving quality.
+The difference is just aesthetic as all will have the same features, run time, and shaving quality.

 The Series 3 is similar to the Water Flex series in terms of design but with one key difference, the shaving head.

 In the Series 3, the cutting elements pivot from side to side independently.
 This allows it more adaptability and better coverage compared to the Water Flex.